kisorniru/API-Base-Project/docs/early-planning-2023.md

 ## Pagination note

 Paginated endpoints should return items and metadata together so clients do not guess total counts or next page state.

+## API example cleanup

+Keep example paths short until there is a real domain feature to organize.